stackerdude/watch_edition/Installation.md

 1. Install [Git](https://git-scm.com/downloads)
 2. [Installing Node.js and npm using Homebrew on OS X](https://thechangelog.com/install-node-js-with-homebrew-on-os-x/)
 3. Install [CCMenu](http://ccmenu.org/)
-4. Git clone your teams repo
+4. Git clone your teams repo - further instructions on cloning a repository can be found [here](https://help.github.com/articles/cloning-a-repository/)

 **Now run the initial setup and start the app!**